20 Things You Absolutely Must Insulate Before Winter

 Frozen pipes can be a nightmare for homeowners.
 One way to prevent frozen pipes and the damage that comes with them, is to insulate pipes where water tends to linger, unprotected by the insulation that guards the rest of your home, can freeze on particularly cold nights.
 The expanding ice can even crack pipes and flood homes – a disaster you definitely want to avoid.
 Make sure that pipes in cold areas are properly insulated and protected when you expect the temperature to drop below freezing.

 Heat rises, and to keep it inside your hose, you need to make sure your attic space is properly insulated – and that means taking care of empty corners and shallow areas where blown attic insulation may not have settled correctly.
 Smaller cracks can also be treated with DIY foam insulation.
+Here’s our round-up of the best types of attic insulation.

 Remember you need to have an appropriate amount of ventilation in your attic.
 Otherwise, condensation builds up and can cause many problems.
 Don’t close up any vents without first consulting an expert.